 Staff might be required to provide general information about the enterprise— the facilities, number of staff and the types of service they can offer.
-They might also have to provide information about the organisation’s policies and procedures.
+They might also have to provide information about the organizations policies and procedures.

-They could be required to provide information about the local area, traffic and transport, access to airports; information about local attractions, other organisations or procedures for booking into similar facilities in different cities or even different countries.
+They could be required to provide information about the local area, traffic and transport, access to airports; information about local attractions, other organizations or procedures for booking into similar facilities in different cities or even different countries.

 They might be asked to provide more specific information about: food and beverage costs

 Costs associated with special functions or events

 Current promotions, events and entertainment/ prize nights, raffles etc menu options and specials—dining facilities within a hotel

 Hotel facilities, i.e in-room, laundry and room service venue facilities, i.e gymnasium, lost and found services wine and cocktail identify at the bar